dibalokechanda/dibalokechanda.github.io/_posts/2023-12-20-Prerequisites-for-Convex-Optimization2-blog.md

 \theta \mathbf{x}+(1-\theta) \mathbf{y}, \quad \theta \in \mathbb{R}
 $$

+One important to see here, is the contrast with the convex combination.
+For the convex combination, we had restrictions for $\theta$.
+But for affine combination, there is no such restriction.
+This means $\theta$ does not have to be between $0$ and $1$, it just has to be in $\mathbb{R}$.

 ## Affine Set
 Contains the line through any two distinct points in the set